How precious are your thoughts about me, O God. They cannot be numbered! I can’t even count them; they outnumber the grains of sand!

 My thoughts are not your thoughts

 I’m sure you’ve heard about the power of positive thinking and positive self-talk – the thing is that it’s not psychologists or life coaches who came up with this idea but God.
-That’s how he ordered things from the very beginning and that’s the example he gives us.
-We’re to think well about ourselves, not because we’re good by nature but because the one who created us is good, forgiving and he looks into our heart.
+That’s how he ordered things from the very beginning and that’s the example He gives us.
+We’re to think well about ourselves, not because we’re good by nature, but because the one who created us is good.

 If God focused on our behaviour, mistakes and disobedience, we wouldn’t look very good in his eyes.
 But our sins are forgiven because of what Jesus has done and God sees us through his prism.
 God looks at our hearts and he knows that inside we want to be close to him.